radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

    kubectl get pods -n default-recipes
    ```

-   You will see your 'frontend' container, along with the Redis cache that was automatically created by the default dev Recipe:
+   You will see your 'frontend' container, along with the Redis cache that was automatically created by the default local-dev Recipe:

    ```
    NAME                                   READY   STATUS    RESTARTS   AGE